xfaith4/GeminiAIOrchestrator/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4.  **Set your Google Gemini API Key:**
+4.  **Set your AI API Key(s):**
-    The application requires your Google Gemini API key to interact with the models.
-Set it as an environment variable:
+    The application supports both Google Gemini and OpenAI ChatGPT.
+Set at least one API key as environment variables:

+    **For Google Gemini:**
     ```bash
     # On macOS/Linux
     export GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"